marco-conciatori-public/tree_classification/README.md

 be used for both custom and pre-trained fine-tuned models.

 Saved models are stored in the folder "output/models".
 They have names chosen by the user (if it is not chosen, the default is the type of Neural Network used).
 Then, they are assigned a sequential ID to avoid overwriting.
-Also each of them as a meta_data file associated, which contains the parameters used to create the model and the results obtained during training/fine-tuning and evaluation.
+Each of them as also a meta_data file associated, which contains the parameters used to create the model and the results obtained during training/fine-tuning and evaluation.
+The meda_data file is saved as a json file, so that it can be read directly by humans.

 Parameters for the scripts can be modified in the file "config.py".